What Is Spatial Visualization?

 How Is Spatial Visualization Assessed?

-Because spatial visualization is necessary in both the workplace and the larger world, psychologists have created tests to assess this skill.
-Sometimes completed in schools, universities, or workplaces, these tests show how developed your spatial abilities are.
+Because spatial visualization can be necessary in both the workplace and the larger world, psychologists have created tests to assess this skill.
+Sometimes completed in schools, universities, or workplaces, these tests may show how developed your spatial abilities are.

 Universities (particularly engineering programs) often have their own unique spatial visualization tests.
 These tests are designed to test students' readiness to enter their specific program.
 Typically, the university suggests that students with lower scores should enroll in a spatial visualization course.